When it comes to personal health, transparency is non-negotiable.

 How Does It Manifest?

 The first symptoms of Alzheimer’s often differ from one person to another, though memory issues are generally quite common.
 Another sign that someone is developing Alzheimer’s is any problem with language, such as difficulty finding the right words.
-Vision and spatial issues as well as impaired judgment or reasoning could also be indicators of the onset of Alzheimer’s.
-Note that while mild cognitive impairment (MCI) could be an indicator of Alzheimer’s, not everyone who has MCI will develop Alzheimer’s.
+Vision and spatial issues and impaired judgment or reasoning could also be indicators of its onset.
+Note that, while mild cognitive impairment (MCI) could be an indicator of Alzheimer’s, not everyone who has MCI will develop Alzheimer’s.
 The problem is that we just don’t know who will and who won’t.

 Someone who already has Alzheimer’s disease will experience problems carrying out everyday tasks, including paying bills, cooking food, or driving a car.
 They might also unknowingly ask the same questions repeatedly.
 Other signs include getting lost easily, losing things or putting them away in unusual places, or finding simple things confusing.
 As Alzheimer’s gets worse, the person might get frustrated, worried, angry, and even violent.

 Studies show that you can do a lot to reduce your risk of developing Alzheimer’s disease.
 In fact, it’s possible to improve your situation, even if you are already exhibiting symptoms.
 There is a lot of evidence showing that people can lower the risk of developing this disease by making certain changes to their lifestyle, including getting regular exercise and keeping their heart as healthy as possible.